batden/esteem/README.md

 ## Update local repo

+It is good practice to check for updates to the local repository before using the script.

-To update the local repository manually, change to ~/.esteem/ and run:
+To do so, change to ~/.elluminate/ and run:

 ```bash
 git pull